 Are Maltese Shih Tzus good with children?

 Yes, they are a gentle and friendly breed that’s often used as therapy dogs, making them great family pets.
+They are more suited to older children who have developed fine motor skills and understand how to engage gently and respectfully with small dogs.

 Are Maltese Shih Tzus high maintenance?

-They require regular grooming but are relatively low-maintenance in behaviour.
+They require regular grooming but are relatively low maintenance in behaviour.

 Do Maltese Shih Tzus bark a lot?